processity/dreamhouse-audicity/TUTORIAL.md

-# Install and Run Audicity in the Dreamhouse Audicity Sample Application
+# Install and Run Processity Data History in the Dreamhouse Processity Data History Sample Application

 _Tutorial (Duration 60 minutes)_

+## A Note on Naming
+You might find references to Processity Data History’s old name, ‘Audicity’, in some parts of the application and tutorial where renaming would be disruptive to existing customers, or in areas that are impossible to rename due to the constraints of Salesforce managed packaging.
+If you’re in any doubt about an application or tutorial artefact please don’t hesitate to contact us via ‘support@processity.ai’.

 ## Overview

-Audicity is a native Salesforce app that uses the principles of observability to:
+Processity Data History is a native Salesforce app that uses the principles of observability to:

 -   Record field data changes for as many objects and fields as needed.
--   Create end-to-end records of transactions (Audicity Span Events) that describe any actions that take place, or are invoked asynchronously by the transaction context.
+-   Create end-to-end records of transactions (Processity Data History Span Events) that describe any actions that take place, or are invoked asynchronously by the transaction context.

 Salesforce already can track field data changes with straightforward configurations using either Field History or Field Audit Trail.
 But each of these comes with limits on the number of tracked fields.
 And Field History limits history storage to two years.
-With Audicity, no such limits apply.
-There is more that can be said about this and the section [Audicity–Why Even?](#audicitywhy-even) goes into more detail about this later.
-But for now let’s get started with getting Audicity working.
+With Processity Data History, no such limits apply.
+There is more that can be said about this and the section [Processity Data History–Why Even?](#processity-data-historywhy-even) goes into more detail about this later.
+But for now let’s get started with getting Processity Data History working.

-In this tutorial, you will install, configure, and instrument code using Audicity's free trial.
+In this tutorial, you will install, configure, and instrument code using Processity Data History's free trial.
 Once complete, you will have:

--   Installed Audicity.
+-   Installed Processity Data History.
 -   Configured global settings for the org.
 -   Configured tracking for two objects.
 -   Captured and viewed a simple transaction.